 C. Health and Safety: all residents are expected to contribute to an environment that promotes the health and well-being of all roommates including an attention to personal hygiene.
 Residents are encouraged to have discussions with their roommates on how they will manage any communicable illnesses among roommates should they arise.
 Some options for illness management include the wearing of face masks, extra sanitization/cleaning efforts, or isolation from roommates.
 Residents can also seek the guidance of the University Health Services office or their own Personal Care Physician (PCP) when illnesses arise.
 If safety concerns exist, residents should notify hall staff immediately.

 The Community Standards are established to help students be part of communities that are inclusive, respectful and conducive to academic pursuits.
 Disciplinary action may be taken against any member of the residential community for any misconduct or violation of University and/or SHS policies and regulations including, but not limited to, the following types of conduct:

-- A. Violation of rules and regulations as contained in the current Student Housing Services Information Brochure and Application, Residence Hall System Contract, Community Standards, the Guide to Campus Living, and specific hall regulations.
+- Violation of rules and regulations as contained in the current Student Housing Services application forms, Residence Hall or Apartment Contract, Community Standards, and specific hall regulations.

-All residents are responsible for knowing and complying with Student Housing Services Community Standards and University regulations.
+All residents are responsible for knowing and complying with SHS Community Standards and University regulations.
 Please take time to review all the policies and standards on this website.
 If you have any questions, please ask a Student Housing Services staff member.